 Instructions

-- Preheat your oven to 350°F. Line rimmed baking sheets with unbleached parchment paper, and set them aside.
+- Preheat your oven to 350ยฐF.
+Line rimmed baking sheets with unbleached parchment paper, and set them aside.

-- Add more food coloring in very small amounts, if necessary, to reach the desired color.
+- Beat in more red gel food coloring in very small amounts, if necessary, to reach a deep red color, as the color will fade during baking.

 - Add the chocolate chips and mix until evenly distributed throughout the dough.

-- Scoop the dough into about 21 equal pieces, each about 1 1/2 tablespoonsful, then roll each into a ball.
-Place the balls of dough on the prepared baking sheet about 1 1/2 inches apart from one another.
+- Place the balls of dough on the prepared baking sheet about 1 1/2 inches apart from one another.

 - For slightly thicker cookies, chill the pieces of dough in the refrigerator for 30 minutes or until mostly firm.
 Your cookies will also have a somewhat smoother top.